git/git.github.io/General-Application-Information.md

-In general refactoring projects are worthwhile to do even if the project is not finished at the end of the GSoC and even if the student stops contributing after that.
+In general refactoring projects are worthwhile to do even if the project is not finished at the end of the GSoC and even if the student or intern stops contributing after that.
 In those cases it is often a good idea to later finish the refactoring either by ourselves or by proposing it to another GSoC student or Outreachy intern.
 This way the work of both students and mentors is not likely to be wasted.

 With a project that implements a feature, there is a risk, if it's too complex or too difficult, that the feature will not be finished and that nothing, or nearly nothing, will have been merged during the GSoC or Outreachy internship.
-There is also the risk that another way to implement the feature will appear later in the GSoC or Outreachy internship, and all, or nearly all, the work of the student and mentors will have been mostly wasted.
+There is also the risk that another way to implement the feature will appear later in the GSoC or Outreachy internship, and all, or nearly all, the work of the student or intern and mentors will have been mostly wasted.
 It could also appear that the use cases the feature was envisioned to be used in, are better addressed by other improvements or a different workflow.

 Another potential issue is that a new feature might be prone to naming